cybertec-postgresql/db_migrator/README.md

 This function replaces a single foreign table created by `db_migrate_mkforeign` with an actual table.
-If any partition scheme exists in `partitions` or `subpartitions` tables, table will materialized as a partitioned table with partitions, while `migrate` are set to `TRUE`.
+If there are any entries for this table in the `partitions` tables, the table will be created as a partitioned table.
+Subpartitions are created if there are corresponding entries in `subpartitions`.
 The table data are migrated unless `with_data` is `FALSE`.

 You don't need this function if you use `db_migrate_tables`.
 It is provided as